GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ## Reference documentation

-Refer to the following documentation for additional information. products.
+Refer to the following documentation for additional information.

 ### GCP documentation